 Most of us grow up learning the emotional language of our parents, he explains.
 And we become confused and upset when our partner doesn’t understand us.

 To get past those miscues, Chapman advises couples to identify what he calls their “love languages” and share them with each other.
-If you’re not sure which of the following five languages best describes you, take Chapman’s Love Language Quiz to figure out your type (see page 59 for the link).
+If you’re not sure which of the following five languages best describes you, take Chapman’s Love Language Quiz to figure out your type.
 He also suggests asking yourself what you most often demand of your spouse.
 “The thing you have most often requested is likely the thing that would make you feel the most loved,” he notes.
 Here are Chapman’s five love languages: